hilary1309/python-postgres-terraforms/README.md

 Closes the database connection and cursor gracefully.

 ## License
-This project is licensed under the MIT License.
+This project has no License.